 Of course, in some situations a cat will get used to new environment such as the appearance of a new family member, and this kind of stress will disappear.

 How to decrease stress in cats?

 Attention switching is one of the simplest and most effective methods.
-An owner should surround a cat with love, care and attention, and she will gradually forget about stressful situations.
+An owner should surround a cat with love, care and attention, and they will gradually forget about stressful situations.
 This strategy is particularly effective, when new family members or other animals appear in the home.
-Let the cat know that he is and always be “number one”
+Let the cat know that he/she is and always be “number one”.

 One of the best ways to relieve stress in cats is physical activity.
 For example, when you move to a new house or apartment, buy a cat tree, play with her as often as possible, set up joint activities and interact with your pet about 10-15 minute daily.
 Last but not least, bring the cat’s belonging to the new place, that will help your cat forget about their stressful environment.

 PetCoach recommends giving Valerian and St. John’s Wort to cats, natural herbs that might help to reduce stress.
 There are a few other remedies such as herbs or homeopathic treatments that might help to relieve stress in cats.
 Know for its calming and relaxing properties, lavender essential oil can also be used topically or aromatically if you want to reduce stress in your cat.
 You will find more information and recipes in the article doTERRA Essential Oils For Cats

 However, you should remember to consult a vet to determine the correct remedy and dose required.